Home | About Us | Regions | Sponsors | Career Center | Collaborate Calendar

 Request for Proposal: NCURA Research Program

-Submission Address: Proposals should be emailed to NCURAResearchProgram@ncura.edu
+Submission Address: Proposals must be emailed to NCURAResearchProgram@ncura.edu

-Vision: The NCURA Research Program is founded on the tenets of NCURA’s core values, with the goal of enhancing research and education programs that increase both public and private support for NCURA.
+The NCURA Research Program is founded on the tenets of NCURA’s core values, with the goal of enhancing research and education programs that increase both public and private support for NCURA.
 The purpose is to create opportunities for NCURA members, faculty, and staff to innovate and pursue excellence in developing and sustaining critical partnerships and include but are not limited to: supporting the data-driven needs of NCURA and the profession; identifying, developing and implementing innovative programs for research and education; and building resources for new partnership programs that support global efforts.
 Proposed research activities should include the collection/acquisition of new data and/or in-depth analysis of previously existing data and should be relevant and applicable to the broad research community (i.e., provide impact beyond an individual institution).

-Lead Proposer (“Principal Investigator” or “PI”) Eligibility: The lead proposer must be from an institution with at least one NCURA member in good standing.
-Preference will be given to meritorious proposals that include an NCURA member as an integral part of the research project team.
-(Please contact firstname.lastname@example.org for information on membership institutions.)
+The lead proposer must be from an institution with at least one NCURA member in good standing.
+An NCURA member must be an integral part of the research project team.
+(Please contact firstname.lastname@example.org for information on member institutions.)

 Section G: Budget Justification

-Format: All proposals must be sent electronically as a single pdf file.
+All proposals must be sent electronically as a single pdf file.
 The complete proposal packet must include the NCURA Cover Page, narrative, budget justification, and applicable appendices.
 The proposal must be paginated, double-spaced, 11-point font (of choice), and include 1-inch margins on all sides.

-Submission: Proposals will require approval and submission in accordance with submitters’ institutional policies.
-Proposals should be emailed to NCURAResearchProgram@ncura.edu .
+Proposals will require approval and submission in accordance with submitters’ institutional policies.

-Review and Award Determination: Proposals will be reviewed and evaluated by a board-appointed review panel comprised of NCURA members and subject matter experts.
+Proposals will be reviewed and evaluated by a Board-appointed review panel comprised of NCURA members and subject matter experts.
 Funding decisions will be announced no later than May 31, 2022.
 Feedback will be provided to those proposers who are not selected for funding.

 Purpose or focus is moderately defined or explained and is reasonably aligned with the NCURA vision in the RFP.